rofe/embed-simulator/README.md

 # AEM Embed Simulator (experimental)
 Embeds AEM fragments into a page.

+## Installation

+You can install this extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/aem-embed-simulator/fjofhmphcnlkfmooihhdeoanoomohiih).

 ## Local installation

 1. Clone this repository to your disk: `git clone https://github.com/rofe/embed-simulator.git`